 - Sword Art Online would do the same at the next AnimeExpo.

-- The end credits of Stand By Me Doraemon feature a reel that mostly consists of slapstick mishaps, since it silently played over the ending song.
+- The end credits of Stand by Me Doraemon feature a reel that mostly consists of slapstick mishaps, since it silently played over the ending song.
 One scene involving the title character coming out of his portal drawer apparently took 50 takes.

 - Volumes of Magic Kaito end with extra panels revealing that the entire series is a TV show in-universe, and the first volume also features 4komas depicting a blooper from each chapter.
 In a amusing example, one of them reveals that the princess from chapter 2 is actually the same actress who plays Aoko wearing a blonde wig and fake eyebrows.

-- In the case of Monsters, Inc., it had one during the ending credits, including (amongst other things) Randall being tricked into chameleoning himself into a painting (which he finds Actually Pretty Funny), Roz suddenly appearing in scenes she's not supposed to be in, everyone falling over in the Power Walk scene (but still in slow motion, including the monster yelling "Cut!") and a few line flubs that may have been genuine.
+- In the case of Monsters, Inc., it had one during the ending credits, including (amongst other things) Randall being tricked into chameleoning himself into a painting (which he finds Actually Pretty Funny), Roz suddenly appearing in scenes she's not supposed to be in, everyone falling over in the Team Power Walk scene (but still in slow motion, including the monster yelling "Cut!") and a few line flubs that may have been genuine.

 - The Incredibles has a "bloopers" segment as a DVD extra.
 Some of the segments are this trope (like a bit where Elastigirl swings from the monorail car and smacks into a pylon), while others are legitimate animation errors (like a bit where the physics go wonky and make Violet's hair fly around wildly).
 None of these bits are fully rendered, and the deliberate jokes are little more than animatics.
 The whole thing comes across like a compilation the animators made to amuse themselves, which somehow got released to the public afterwards.

-- Many Barbie movies use this, though they're animated in the exact same way as the rest of the movie rather than the rough takes or animatics of ther animated bloopers.
+- Many Barbie movies use this, though they're animated in the exact same way as the rest of the movie rather than the rough takes or animatics of other animated bloopers.
 Barbie in a Mermaid Tale abused the hell out of this for the DVD release: it features outtakes for scenes that don't even appear elsewhere on the DVD.

 - The blooper reel for Brother Bear.
 Try to watch 1:19 without completely losing it.